The Options tab of the Project Options dialog

 - Right-click on the Project entry on the Projects panel then click Project Options from the context menu.

 - Output Path - the default output path for generation of output files from the current design project (*.PrjPcb).

 - ECO Log Path - the default output path for ECO log files.

 - Schematic Template Location - use this field to specify a directory in which to source schematic template files (*.SchDot, *.SchDoc) for the project.

 - Open outputs after compile - enable to open files that were generated after compiling the design project.

 - Timestamp folder - enable to create a timestamp folder for generated output.
 The folder name is in the format <FolderName> Date Time where the <FolderName> is specified in the Output Path field and Date and Time are in the same format as your system settings.

 - Use separate folder for each output type - enable to create separate folders for each output type generated for the design project.
-If you have opted to create a timestamp folder, separate folders will be created under that
+If you have opted to create a timestamp folder, separate folders will be created under that folder.

 - Allow Ports to Name Nets - enable to name a net using the Name property of a wired port rather than using a default, system-generated net name.